 Available through Apple and Nook Books now.
 Coming soon to Amazon and in print.

 Coffee Shop Strategies – Quick reference book for independent coffee business owners.
 Whether you own a coffee shop or a coffee roastery, or both, this is your next must-have guide.
 Put your hands over your ears and chant “nah, nah, nah!” to all those “marketing gurus” saying you have to spend thousands of dollars with them to increase foot traffic and sales.
 Find out how to market your shop effectively with less stress and money here.
 Written by Diana Cacy Hawkins.

 Energized Coffee Calendar: A helpful time saving tool for creating your coffee related content.
 Designed to help you find ideas for your blog and social site posting that match with what’s happening in the world of coffee during that month.
+Coming once our events around the world are back in full swing.
 Watch for it by clicking here.

 Coffee Blogs That Work: A complete guide on making a business blog work for you without costing you so much valuable time and expense.
 No one taking advantage of that great offer you have going on in your shop right now?
 Do you write blog posts, then get bored and frustrated, feeling as if no one cares?
 Let’s fix this now.
 Stop pulling out your hair and chugging the hot coffee whenever you think about a business blog.
 Blogging doesn’t have to be time consuming and it can be fun, strengthening your marketing strategy by connecting you with your regular customers and encouraging them to keep returning…and telling all their friends to start being your customer too.
 Let me show you how to run a business blog that makes you money and makes you happy to maintain it.
 Coming soon to CoffeeBlogsThatWork.com